Hill Street Blues: Seasons

 Pilot: Brandon Tartikoff commissioned a series from MTM Productions, which assigned Bochco and Kozoll to the project.
-The pilot was produced in 1980, but was held back as a mid-season replacement so as not to get lost among the other programs debuting in the fall of 1980.
+The pilot was produced in 1980 but was held back as a mid-season replacement so as not to get lost among the other programs debuting in the fall of 1980.
 Barbara Bosson, who was married to Bochco, had the idea to fashion the series into four- or five-episode story "arcs".
 Robert Butler directed the pilot and developed a look and style inspired by the 1977 documentary The Police Tapes, in which filmmakers used handheld cameras to follow police officers in the South Bronx.

 Season 1: The pilot aired on Thursday, January 15, 1981, at 10:00 pm, which would be the show's time slot for nearly its entire run.
 The second episode aired two nights later; the next week followed a similar pattern (episode 3 on Thursday, episode 4 on Saturday).
-NBC had ordered 13 episodes and the season was supposed to end on May 25 with a minor cliffhanger (the resolution of Sgt.
+NBC had ordered 13 episodes, and the season was supposed to end on May 25 with a minor cliffhanger (the resolution of Sgt.
 Esterhaus' wedding).
 Instead, growing critical acclaim prompted NBC to order an additional four episodes to air during the May sweeps.
 Bochco and Kozoll quickly fashioned this into a new story arc, which aired as two two-hour episodes to close the season.
 In the first season's original ending, Officer Joe Coffey (Ed Marinaro) is shot dead during a vehicle stop.
-However, later on the producers decided that Coffey should remain, so the scene was edited to show him being seriously wounded and taken to hospital.
+However, later on the producers decided that Coffey should remain, so the scene was edited to show him being seriously wounded and taken to a hospital.
 (The character would eventually be killed in the sixth season.)
 This echoes the shooting and resurrection of Renko and Hill at the beginning of the season, providing unintentional thematic bookends to the first season.

 In early episodes, the opening theme had several clearly audible edits; this was replaced by a longer, unedited version partway through the second season.
-The end credits for the pilot differed from the rest of the series in that the background still shot of the station house was completely different; it was also copyrighted 1980 instead of 1981.
+The end credits for the pilot differed from the rest of the series in that the background still shot of the station house was completely different.
 Ranking 87th out of 96 shows, it became the lowest-rated program ever renewed for a second season at the time.
 However, it was only renewed for ten episodes.
 A full order was picked up partway through the season.

 Season 2: A writers strike pushed the start of the season forward to October 29, meaning that only 18 episodes were completed that year.
 Kozoll was now listed as a consultant, signifying his diminished role in the show.
 He later stated he was already feeling burnt out, and in fact was relying more on car chases and action to fill the scripts.
 A less muted version of the closing theme was played over the end credits.